 One of these were the aptly named Wine Garden, placed in a cozy setting away from the buzz (or as good as it gets when there are crazy kids singing karaoke in the Red Bull tent a few years outside the garden).
 Had a chat with my favorite bartender from Basque and tried some nice orange wine.
 Another new addition was the Chef’s Market section, where I found bao buns and other nice stuff.

-But since it’s primarily a music festival (or so I keep telling myself each year), I stormed away to have a look at it all.
-Passing Blood Orange without a second glance down to see David August from the first row, which was quite nice.
+But since it’s primarily a music festival (or so I keep telling myself each year), I walked away to have a look at it all.
+I passed by Blood Orange without a second glance down to see David August from the first row, which was quite nice.

 Wine Garden at Way Out West My secret garden.